-AN ESTABLISHED PATHWAY WITH A FAVORABLE RISK/BENEFIT RATIO
+AN ESTABLISHED PATHWAY WITH A DEMONSTRATED RISK/BENEFIT RATIO

 12-month pivotal study safety data1